Rainmaking (ritual)

 Rainmaking is a weather modification ritual that attempts to invoke rain.
+It is based on the belief that humans can influence nature, spirits, or the ancestors who withhold or bring rain.

 Among the best known examples of weather modification rituals are North American rain dances, historically performed by many Native American tribes, particularly in the Southwestern United States.
 Some of these weather modification rituals are still implemented today.

-Examples

-North America
+American Rainmakers

 Julia M. Buttree (the wife of Ernest Thompson Seton) describes the rain dance of the Zuni, along with other Native American dances, in her book The Rhythm of the Redman.
 Feathers and turquoise, or other blue items, are worn during the ceremony to symbolize wind and rain respectively.
 Details on how best to perform the Rain Dance have been passed down by oral tradition.
 In an early sort of meteorology, Native Americans in the midwestern parts of the modern United States often tracked and followed known weather patterns while offering to perform a rain dance for settlers in return for trade items.
-This is best documented among the Osage and Quapaw Indian tribes of Missouri and Arkansas.
+This is best documented among the Osage and Quapaw tribes of Missouri and Arkansas.

 In April 2011, Texas governor Rick Perry called the Days of Prayer for Rain in the State of Texas, asking that Texans pray for "the healing of our land [Texas]" and for an end to the drought.

-In the Ozarks, multiple methods of attempting to call rain have been documented:Other hillmen try to produce rain by burning brush along the creeks, or hanging dead snakes belly-up on fences, or killing frogs and leaving them in the dry road, or putting salt on gravel bars, or suspending live turtles above the water. [..]
-In some localities people imagine that they can cause a rain by submerging a cat in sulphur water—they don’t drown the animal, but make sure that it is completely under water for a moment at least.
-I once saw this tried at Noel, Missouri, but without any success.

-Africa
+In the Ozarks, multiple methods of attempting to call rain have been documented:

+African Rainmakers

-Rain is a central concern of African societies which depend on it for their sustenance and that of their animals.
+Rain is a central concern of low-rainfall African societies outside Equatorial Africa, which depend on it for their sustenance and that of their animals.
 The power to make rain is usually attributed to African kings.
 In a number of African societies, kings who failed to produce the expected rain ran the risk of being blamed as scapegoats and killed by their people.
-A famous rain making monarch is the Rain Queen of Balobedu, South Africa.

-Tribal rain dances are done to ensure rain comes.
-Notable peoples known to have done rain dances are tribes on the Sahara Desert and Ethiopia.
+Maghreb

+Tunisia

+Omek Tannou is an ancient Tunisian rainmaking ritual traditionally performed by rural communities during periods of drought.
+Children parade a wooden doll representing the goddess Tanit, singing supplications for rain. which was inherited from Punic and Berber traditions involving invocations of the goddess Tanit.
+It is now all but extinct though traces of the ritual survive in some folk songs and oral traditions in northern Tunisia.

-North Africa
+Southern Africa

+San people

+Among the San, shamans enter a trance-often induced by rhythmic dancing and hyperventilation-to access the spirit world and spiritually capture mythical "rain animals", notably the eland antelope.